 Take your forest bathing a little farther afield this summer by pairing your time in the trees with an overnight escape.

-Find new ways to stay and play in Hamilton Halton Brant – explore available experiences, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.
+Find more ways to stay and play in Hamilton Halton Brant – explore available experiences, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.

 Travel Deals View All >>